Edgeless Lab / Pen Plotter Autoresearch FILED 2026·04·07

 Autoresearch.

-Twenty‑one thousand seven hundred and seventy specimens of generative line art, scored by an autonomous loop of twenty‑two procedural factories and five language‑model judges.
+Thirty‑seven thousand five hundred and seventy‑one specimens of generative line art, scored by an autonomous loop of forty procedural factories and five language‑model judges.
 A field journal of what the algorithms loved — and what they got wrong.

 moire-0005